remnantkevin/parpera-code-challenge/README.md

 - 🛠️ Tests still need to be added.
 - If I had more time I would add stricter validations that prevented incorrect values possibly being captured for `Transaction` properties (e.g. integers outside the range of the enum for `Status`).
-- I'd like to store the `Status` values in the database as strings rather than numbers so that their database values make sense even if application code is incorrecly changed or the values need to be shared with other services (internal or external).
+- I'd like to store the `Status` values in the database as strings rather than numbers so that their database values make sense even if application code is incorrectly changed or the values need to be shared with other services (internal or external).
 - I would implement authentication and/or authorisation.
 - If the requirement is that it is only the `Status` property that should be able to be updated, I would restrict the update endpoint to reflect this.
 - I would look into using async processing.